Seiko 5 SNZF15 Sea Urchin Review

 - Uni-directional dive style bezel

-Nothing super fancy here, but solid, reliable, actually quite amazing specs for a watch that often retails below a few hundred bucks.
+Nothing super fancy here on the Seiko Pepsi Sea Urchin.
+But solid, reliable, actually quite amazing specs for a watch that often retails below a few hundred bucks.

 The face is a little reminiscent of the classic Rolex Submariner, but then again, what dive watch is not these days.
 Rolex set the bar on that one, and everyone else has been copying every since.